 The drought and heat wave during the summer of 2018 caused crop failures in many areas of Norway.
 Large volumes of hay, straw, silage and other types of roughage were imported to meet the needs of livestock producers.
 There are concerns that foreign roughage may carry pathogenic agents as well as alien organisms.

-Members from the Scientific Panels on Animal Feed, on Plant Health, on Animal Health and Welfare, on Microbial Ecology, on Biological Hazards and on Alien Organisms and Trade in Endangered Species (CITES) will be responsible for approving the report.
+Members from the Scientific Panels on Food, on Plant Health, on Animal Health and Welfare, on Microbial Ecology, on Biological Hazards and on Alien Organisms and Trade in Endangered Species (CITES) will be responsible for approving the report.

 Publication is scheduled for April 2021.